linshu-casia/linshu-casia.github.io/_pages/resume.md

 Education
 ------
-* Ph.D in Computer Software and Theory, Peking University, 2021
+* Ph.D. in Computer Software and Theory, Peking University, 2021
 * B.S. in Computer Science and Technology, Peking University, 2013

 Publications